aspauldingcode/aspauldingcode/README.md

 ## I’m a Student.

 I study Computer Science at University of Montana.
 I aim for a focus on Data Science & Engineering.
-I am currently a sophomore, learning Java, and Calculus!
+I am currently a Junior, learning Advanced Algorithms, Database Design, Discrete Mathematics and Multivariable Calculus!

 ## Contact Me!
 *You can contact me by [Email](mailto:aspauldingcode@gmail.com), on [LinkedIn](https://www.linkedin.com/in/alexspaulding/), or [Twitter](https://twitter.com/aspauldingcode).*